-Ans.
-The GST System Project is a unique and complex IT initiative.
+Ans: The GST System Project is a unique and complex IT initiative.
 It is unique as it seeks, for the first time to establish a uniform interface for the tax payer and a common and shared IT infrastructure between the Centre and States.
 Currently, the Centre and State indirect tax administrations work under different laws, regulations, procedures and formats and consequently the IT systems work as independent sites.
 Integrating them for GST implementation would be complex since it would involve integrating the entire indirect tax ecosystem so as to bring all the tax administrations (Centre, State and Union Territories) to the same level of IT maturity with uniform formats and interfaces for taxpayers and other external stakeholders.
 Besides, GST being a destination based tax, the inter-state trade of goods and services (IGST) would need a robust settlement mechanism amongst the States and the Centre.
 This is possible only when there is a strong

 In March 2010, TAGUP constituted by the Ministry of Finance had recommended that National Information Utilities should be set up as private companies with a public purpose for implementation of large and complex Government IT projects including GST.
 Mandate of TAGUP was to examine the technological and systemic issues relating to the various IT projects such as GST, TIN, NPS, etc.

 The EG had seven meetings between 2nd August 2010 and 8th August 2011 to discuss the modalities.
-After due deliberations, the EG recommended creation of a Special Purpose Vehicle for implementing the GST System Project To enable efficient and reliable provision of services in a demanding environment, the EG recommended a non-Government structure for the GSTN SPV with Government equity of 49% (Centre – 24.5% and States – 24.5%) after considering key parameters such as independence of management, strategic control of Government, flexibility in organizational structure, agility in decision making and ability to hire and retain competent human resources.
+After due deliberations, the EG recommended creation of a Special Purpose Vehicle for implementing the GST System Project.
+To enable efficient and reliable provision of services in a demanding environment, the EG recommended a non-Government structure for the GSTN SPV with Government equity of 49% (Centre – 24.5% and States – 24.5%) after considering key parameters such as independence of management, strategic control of Government, flexibility in organizational structure, agility in decision making and ability to hire and retain competent human resources.

 In view of the sensitivity of the role of GSTN and the information that would be available with it, the EG also considered the issue of strategic control of Government over GSTN.
 The Group recommended that strategic control of the Government over the SPV should be ensured through measures such as composition of the Board, mechanisms of Special Resolution and Shareholders Agreement, induction of Government officers on deputation, and agreements between GSTN SPV and Governments.
 Also, the shareholding pattern would ensure that the Centre individually and States collectively are the largest stakeholders at 24.5% each.
-In combination, the Government shareholding at49% would far exceed that of any single private institution.
+In combination, the Government shareholding at 49% would far exceed that of any single private institution.

 EG also brought out the need to have technology specification to run this company so that there is 100 percent matching of returns.
 The business knowledge resides with the officials of Government of India and States.
 However, professionals with sophisticated technology knowledge will be required to run this company independently, similar to NSDL which is working professionally and independently.
 EG also recommended a non-government company as that will have operational freedom.

 These recommendations were presented before the Empowered Committee of State Finance Ministers in its 3rd meeting of 2011 held on 19th August 2011 and in the 4th meeting of 2011 of the EC held on 14th Oct 2011.
-The proposal of the EG on IT infrastructure for GST regarding GSTN and formation of a non-profit section 25 company with the strategic control with the Government were approved by the Empowered Committee of State Finance Ministers (EC) in its meeting held on14.10.11.
+The proposal of the EG on IT infrastructure for GST regarding GSTN and formation of a not-for-profit section 25 company with the strategic control of the Government were approved by the Empowered Committee of State Finance Ministers (EC) in its meeting held on14.10.11.

-The note of Department of Revenue for setting up a Special Purpose Vehicle to be called Goods and Services Tax Network on the lines mentioned above was considered by the Union Cabinet on 12th April 2012 and approved.
+The note of Department of Revenue for setting up a Special Purpose Vehicle to be called Goods and Services Tax Network (GSTN-SPV) on the lines mentioned above was considered by the Union Cabinet on 12th April 2012 and approved.
 The Union cabinet also approved the following:

 i.
-Suitable an dwilling non-g overnmentinstitutions will be identified and firmed up by the Ministry of Finance to invest in GSTN-SPV prior to its incorporation.
+Suitable and willing non-government institutions will be identified and firmed up by the Ministry of Finance to invest in GSTN-SPV prior to its incorporation.

 ii.
 The strategic control of the Government over the SPV would be ensured through measures such as composition of the Board, mechanisms of Special Resolution and Shareholders Agreement, induction of Government officers on deputation, and agreements between GSTN SPV and Governments.